 There are a plenty of low-cost marketing tactics that you can try.
 Creating a social media following and building an email list via your author website are good places to start – this way, you can gain a substantial following and have a small reader-base that will be looking forward to updates via your posts and emails.
 You can keep your website alive by writing relevant content frequently, which will help the search engines discover you.

 While you may be tempted to cut your costs wherever possible, also remember that quality matters more than anything else.
 If the end product doesn’t look like the work of a professional, some investing will be necessary to make it look so.
-“Remember to think of the cost of self-publishing as an investment, not a cost.
-[A book is] an asset that earns you money long-term,” says Joanna Penn, New York Times and USA Today bestselling author with over 30 books to her name.
+“Remember to think of the cost of self-publishing as an investment, not a cost. an asset that earns you money long-term,” says Joanna Penn, New York Times and USA Today bestselling author with over 30 books to her name.

 Sharika Hafeez is a nerd, and she’s proud of it.
 Growing up, she fell in love with books and writing, and is currently following her undergraduate degree (for some mysterious reasons) in Physics.
 She likes procrastinating by watching the stars with a steaming cup of tea, composing poetry in her head.